Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: L2 Harmonic Forms and Compactly Supported Cohomology

+Combined with the identity $\frac{d}{dz}zK_1(z)= -zK_0(z)$ ([\citenum{asMathFunctionsFormula}, 9.6.28]) and [\citenum{mpHodgeHyp}, (4.10)], we have \eqref{phidfBessel}. \end{proof} Although the function $f$ is harmonic inside each cusp neighborhood and possesses similar series expansions, it is not globally harmonic by the following argument.
+Since it decays to $0$ in each cusp neighborhood, using the thick-thin decomposition, $f$ is bounded.
+A bounded harmonic function on a complete finite-volume manifold is constant by \cite{yau1976some,yau1976someErrata}.
+By the properties of modified Bessel functions, both the $1$-form $\gamma$ and the function $f$ decay exponentially.
+This is [\citenum{mpHodgeHyp}, Theorem 4.12], which we reformulate as follows: \begin{theorem} If $\alpha \in \lh$, then on a neighborhood of a rank-$2$ cusp, $\alpha = \gamma+\beta dz$ where $\gamma$ is a $1$-form and $\beta$ is a function, both depending parametrically on $z$.
+Asymptotically, they satisfy

-for some $\lambda>0$, where $\phi$ is a $1$-form and $\beta$ is a function, both depending parametrically on $z$, the height coordinate in the upper half space model of $\Hy$. \end{theorem} Essentially, the idea of the exponential decay is the following.
-One writes down the Laplacian equation for the $1$-forms in the cusps, using separation of variables.
-Then this is equivalent to solving some Fourier-Bessel equations, whose solutions either grow exponentially or decay exponentially.
-See also \cite{Dodziuk+2016+291+302}.
-Since $\alpha \in L^2$, it must decay exponentially.
-For people familiar with number theory, this is consistent with, for example, [\citenum{elstrodt2013groups}, Theorem 3.1].
+for some $\lambda>0$. \end{theorem} See also \cite{jdHarmonicFormComp}, which discusses the exponential decay of the $L^2$ forms in warped product manifolds.
+For readers familiar with number theory, we note that this is consistent with, for example, [\citenum{elstrodt2013groups}, Theorem 3.1].
 The isomorphism $\lh \cong \text{Im}(H^1_0(M) \rightarrow H^1(M))$ is actually an isometry.
 Equip $\fma$ with a natural $L^2$-norm by the following definition: